-In 2019 70% gained a 9-4 grade In 2018, 70% gained a 9-4 grade
+In 2023, 78% gained a 9-4 grade

 Students will have the opportunity to develop new skills and techniques in IT and will also develop the background knowledge required to function in the 21st Century.
 The new 2020 Specification sees a couple of refinements from the current 2016 specification most notably the removal of the NEA.